Here are all the facts and statistics you need to know about Autodromo Hermanos Rodriguez ahead of the Mexico City Grand Prix!

 The Mexican Grand Prix has been won from pole on 10 occasions.
 The 2022 Mexico City Grand Prix was the first Mexican race to be won from pole since 2016.

-The Mexico City Grand Prix has been won from the front row of the grid 14 times, and won from third or further back eight times.
+The Mexico City Grand Prix has been won from the front row of the grid 14 times, and won from third or further back nine times.
+Third on the grid has won three of the last four races here.

 The furthest back win at the track came in 1990, when Alain Prost won for Ferrari from 13th on the grid.
 His is the only wins at the circuit to not come from the front two rows of the grid.

 There have been four occasions on which the Mexican Grand Prix polesitter has finished on the podium without winning the race.
-It last happened in 1990.
+In 2023, Charles Leclerc became the first polesitter to do so at this circuit since Gerhard Berger in 1990.

 The worst position for a polesitter at the end of Lap 1 in Mexico is 18th, which is where Valtteri Bottas crossed the line at the end of the first lap at the 2021 Mexico City Grand Prix following a spin.